quicwg/load-balancers/draft-duke-quic-load-balancers.md

 fully decrypted QUIC packets.
 Though not directly relevant to load balancing, QUIC-LB includes optional extensions to structure the connection ID for these other purposes.
-In particular, this document specifies a means of offloading stateless reset to counter Denial of Service attacks.
+In particular, this document specifies a means of offloading stateless retry to counter Denial of Service attacks.
 It also proposes a system for self-encoding connection ID length in all packets, so that crypto offload can consistently look up key information.